 Within a few weeks of moving, I began having a constant sense of unease and discomfort.
 At first, I thought this was culture shock, so I tried to power through, but it quickly became worse.

 Unfortunately, my health declined rapidly.
 I started experiencing seizures on a daily basis.
-While teaching, my right side would go numb, my face would begin twitching, my throat would close up, and I would often lose my breath.
-There were times when I passed out and would awake with students and staff by my side.
+Many were focal awareness based as, my right side would go numb, my face would begin twitching, my throat would close up, and I would often lose my breath.
+Others involved focal impaired awareness where I passed out.

 My colleagues took me to local doctors, and I was given medication for Generalized Anxiety Disorder.
 However, my symptoms worsened, and I started experiencing uncontrollable emotional swings ranging from joy to depression, fear to outrage.
 By January, life was a struggle, as I felt like I was literally losing my mind.

 In February 2011, I returned to the States.
-I was full of fear, sleep was challenging, and I suffered from 30 to 50 seizures per day.
+I was full of fear, sleep was challenging, and I suffered from 30 to 60 seizures per day.
 Amongst them, I had auras with visual hallucinations of strangers meeting inside my head, while bugs flooded throughout my body.
-In addition to anti-epileptics, I was given medications for Generalized Anxiety Disorder, depression, Bipolar Disorder and PTSD.
+In addition to generalized anxiety disorder, I was given medications for epilepsy, depression, Bipolar Disorder and PTSD.